 One of the servers in your cluster acts as the primary server.
 All configuration changes take place through the cluster's primary server.
 Data is dynamically replicated across all servers in the cluster, ensuring that all active servers have access to the latest data.
 If the primary server ever goes off-line, the server with next highest priority in the cluster takes over primary server responsibilities.

 Although you can access the MCS console from another server in the cluster just as you do from the primary server, the console request is automatically redirected to the primary server.
 When you contact other servers in the cluster for purposes other than MCS console access, for example, to view the myAccess Links page, the request is not redirected.
 In some environments, having users access data from the most convenient server in the cluster can reduce network traffic.

 Servers in a cluster should be started one at a time in priority order, beginning with the primary server.
 When it is started, each server gets the most up-to-date data from the primary server.

-Some components make use of the MCS agent to communicate with MCS; others communicate directly.
-The agent is installed at the same time as the component itself is installed, if an agent does not already exist on the client computer.
-Otherwise, the existing agent, detected during installation, is used.
+Some clients make use of the MCS agent to communicate with MCS; others communicate directly.
+The agent is installed at the same time as the client itself is installed, if an agent does not already exist on the client computer.
+Otherwise, the existing agent is detected during installation and is used.
 The agent communicates with MCS through an assigned server in the cluster.
 If that server goes down, the agent finds another server in the cluster and directs future communication through it.